JuzerShakir/US_Bike-Share_Activity/README.md

 #### Files

 This project contains 1 file and 3 folders:
-- `US_Bike-Share_Analysis.ipynb`: This is the main file where I have performed my work on the project.
+- `report.ipynb`: This is the main file where I have performed my work on the project.
 - `data/` : Folder containing 3 csv files of the cities that needs to be analyzed.
 - `output/` : Folder containing data files required for Exploratory Data Analysis.
 - `export/` : Folder containing HTML and PDF file of notebook.